-In 2016, the Digital Scholarship Group was awarded an IMLS National Forums grant to support “Design for Diversity”: a series of public events aimed at developing a teaching and learning toolkit to support professional development for librarians, archivists, museum specialists, and other cultural heritage practitioners.
+In 2016, the Digital Scholarship Group at Northeastern University Library was awarded an IMLS National Forums grant to support “Design for Diversity”: a series of public events to explore education and advocacy for more inclusive information systems.

 Design for Diversity focuses on the ways in which information systems embody and reinforce cultural norms.
 How can we design systems that account for diverse cultural materials and ways of knowing?

-Design for Diversity will:
+We hope the Design for Diversity initiative will:

 This project is made possible in part by the Institute of Museum and Library Services [LG-73-16-0126-16].
 The views, findings, conclusions or recommendations expressed here do not necessarily represent those of the Institute of Museum and Library Services.